Goodluck00112/Goodluck00112/README.md

 - 👋 Hi, I’m @Goodluck00112
-- 👀 I’m interested in ...
+- 👀 I’m interested in putting my programming skills into practice
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning javascript, React and python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project trhta i can put my skill into practice
-- 📫 How to reach me ...
+- 📫 How to reach me my email = goodlucknnadi@gmail.com
+- I AM OPEN TO COLLABORATION
+- phone no: 09151211637
+- whatsapp number : 09151211637

 <!---
 Goodluck00112/Goodluck00112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.